mwelponer/pureMVC/README.md

-Puremvc Framework RESTc/s
+Puremvc http REST API
 ==================

 ## What is it
-The tool acts as a server listening for incoming (http REST) TCP messages on a specific port, but it can also work as a client to send json messages via TCP to other PCs connected to the network.
+The tool acts as a server listening for incoming http REST API messages on a specific port, but it can also work as a client to send json messages via TCP to other PCs connected to the network.
 Copyright (C) 2020  Michele Welponer, mwelponer@gmail.com (Fondazione Bruno Kessler)